 The job of a security analyst – also called SOC analyst – is to monitor an organization’s networks and systems for potential security threats, and respond to those threats as needed.
 They often use tools such as security information and event management (SIEM) systems and threat intelligence feeds to identify and assess potential threats.
 Analysts may also work closely with other teams, such as the incident response team, to resolve those threats.

-SOC analysts can also utilize a Security Orchestration, Automation and Response (SOAR) platform to manage cases and gather information in one location.
+Another one of the SOC analyst’s roles is also to utilize a Security Orchestration, Automation and Response (SOAR) platform to manage cases and gather information in one location.

 There are typically three “tiers” of security analysts, based on experience and responsibilities:

-Security engineers design, implement and maintain the technical controls and defenses that are used to protect the organization’s assets and systems.
+What is a SOC Engineer?
+A security engineer’s roles and responsibilities Security engineers are to design, implement and maintain the technical controls and defenses that are used to protect the organization’s assets and systems.
 This may include activities such as firewall and intrusion detection system configuration, access control implementation, and conducting security assessments and audits.

 SOC Manager